SAMtoBAM/MUMandCo/README.md

 2. Update bash file with: <br/>
 Paths to MUMmer scripts (can be found using '$ which  nucmer' etc), <br/>
 Paths to both reference and query genomes, <br/>
+Size of reference genome in base pairs, <br/>
 Names of both reference and query <br/>
 And desired output prefix